neocortex-link/neocortex-unity-sdk/README.md

     };
     ```

-**public event Action<string> OnTranscriptionReceived**
+**public UnityEvent<string> OnTranscriptionReceived**
-  - Event that is triggered when the Neocortex project transcribes an audio message to text
+  - Event that is triggered when the Neocortex project transcribes an audio message to text.
   - Parameters:
-    - `message`: The transcribed message
+    - `message`: The transcribed audio message.
   - Example:
     ```csharp
     var smartAgent = GetComponent<NeocortexSmartAgent>();